Van0SS/HelloAutoCADPlugIn/README.md

 To load in AutoCAD use command NETLOAD, and select HelloAutoCADPlugIn.dll Start in command line, with command CHANGEPROPERTIES

+To debug in AutoCAD need change application reference on yours acad.exe, and set at StartUp project.

 PlugIn can change:
 Layer:
 - Visibility